jimoquinn/iost-unofficial/README.md

-  # iost-unofficial - simplyfing the IOST development ecosystem
+#          IOST Development Environment
-  bootstrap.sh - for greenfield installs, either bare metal or VM.
+#          Best for greenfield installs
+#          Ubuntu in VM or OS container
+#          Thu May  9 23:17:37 UTC 2019

   This script will install all the tools necessary to develop smartcontracts in JavaScript or Go in the IOST ecosystem.
+  Works best in OS containers like LXD/LXC or a full VM, but is know to work in Docker as well.
+Should install all the necessary dependecies and IOST code required to be productive in about 15 minutes.

-   IOST 3.0.10 Installation:
+   IOST 3.1.0 Installation:
-   -  easy setup for local testnet node
    -  iwallet
    -  iserver
    -  itest suite
    -  JavaScript SDK
    -  JavaScript example smart contracts
    -  Go SDK
+   -  easy setup for local testnet node

    Distros Supported:
    -  Ubuntu 16.04 (Xenial)
-   -  Ubuntu 17.04 (Yakkity)
    -  Ubuntu 18.04 (Bionic)

    Dependencies Installed: